Sharing Agreements - NHSCFS Scotland

 Data control

-Under the GDPR, controller means any ‘natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.’
-All data controllers are required to comply with the GDPR whenever they process personal data.
+Under the UK GDPR, controller means any ‘natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.’
+All data controllers are required to comply with the UK GDPR whenever they process personal data.
 At all times, when providing data to partners, the partner responsible for delivering a service will be considered the “data controller.

 For the purpose of this agreement the Parties are data controllers engaged in processing NHS information for and on behalf of individual health body clients and associated agencies, including but not limited to parental government departments, NHS Trusts and Boards, Ambulance Services, Commissioning Groups and Support Units, Regional and Local Area Teams, other healthcare subdivisions and Arms -Length Bodies.